Sign up FAQs

 The Uganda Marathon works within the United Nations Global Goals framework, with a “Hand Up, Not Hand Out” philosophy.
 We work in partnership with the local community of Masaka, identifying and supporting grass roots projects.
 We work towards sustainable development and growth, and endeavour to empower the local community.

-We are proud to say that 100% of all funds raised by our runners goes directly to the local community projects.
-So far, our runners have raised over £272,000 – making the Uganda Marathon Uganda’s largest ever fundraiser!
+You can be proud to say that 100% of all funds raised by you and every other runner is sent directly to the local community.
+So far, our runners have raised over $840,000 – making the Uganda Marathon Uganda’s largest ever fundraiser!

 Every single one of our runners – past and present – are enabling the local community to work together for positive change.
 We can’t wait for you to see the difference you’re making, and connect with those whose lives you’re changing!